-If you’re planning on Relocating to Johnson City or somewhere, then do some careful thought about why relocating is good for you, and check out these relocating tips to ensure your relocation is a big success.
+If you’re planning on Relocating or somewhere, then do some careful thought about why relocating is good for you, and check out these relocating tips to ensure your relocation is a big success.

 Prioritize Safety.
 Moving anywhere can be a risky proposition, especially if you’re not familiar with the place you’re moving to.
 Therefore, make sure you have a solid plan in place for how you can best protect yourself, your family, your belongings, and your financial resources from harm during your move.